dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 dapr-sentry             ClusterIP   10.43.41.10     <none>        80/TCP               5h50m
 ```

-To allow traffic to flow through the `Dapr` components and `Redis` ports, you can add the necessary traffic rules to the OSM data plane.
+To allow traffic to flow through the Dapr components and Redis ports, add the necessary traffic rules to the OSM data plane.

 ```shell
 for CLUSTER_NAME in cluster-1 cluster-2 cluster-3